Wisdom Teeth Removal

-The extraction of wisdom teeth is a common, and oftentimes necessary procedure, performed under local anesthesia.
-Barring any complications, the tooth can be easily removed in one piece.
-After surgery, patients can expect varying levels of swelling and discomfort.
-However, we do everything possible to minimize pain and recovery time.
+The extraction of wisdom teeth is a common and necessary oral surgery procedure that is performed under local anesthesia.
+Barring any complications, the tooth can generally be easily removed in one piece.
+After extraction, patients can expect varying levels of swelling and discomfort, however, we do everything possible to minimize pain and recovery time.